ParisDescartesUnivEdTech/ForumPlusOne/README.md

 Credits
 -------

-The logo came from Google Material Icons
+The logo came from Google Material Icons.
 This module is under [GNU GPL v2.0](LICENSE).